DruidSmith/civic-hacking/EIA-EPA_Mashup.md

-## Collection of Energy Mashup Tips
+## Collection of EPA / DOE Energy Generation Mashup Tips

-Suggestions for mashing up Department of Energy data (EIA-860 Power Generation) with EPA data from EPA websites and APIs.
+This document presents some suggestions for mashing up Department of Energy data (EIA-860 Power Generation) with EPA data from EPA websites and APIs.

 ### Starting point:  How to get to EPA facility data using a Department of Energy ORIS ID